Which luxury emerging brands have driven noticeable market changes and why?

-The team here at Giant Leap Digital keeps a close watch (pardon the pun) on the luxury market, including rumblings from emerging brands.
+The team here at Giant Leap Digital keeps a close watch on the luxury market, including rumblings from emerging brands.

 And looking at these emerging luxury brands, there’s a recurring thread: sustainability and environmental impact.